|Average mass: ||70 kg

 Coveys associate in loose tribes, although in modern Verge life tribes are less relevant and coveys integrate into Human and Pannova communities.

-Although Laers are still very much a minority in the Verge, their ambition and drive have led them to success.
+Although Laers are still very much a minority in the Verge, their persistence and drive have led them to success.
 Many have become wealthy business-beings or powerful politicians, others are well known activists, actors, artists, innovators, or scientists.

 The Laer homeworld had a great variety of native cultures.
 However, most Laer in the Verge come from a group of closely related cultures, near where the Human wormhole first impacted.